appuachu/windows-Remote-Administration-Tool-Setup/README.md

 # 🚀 Usage
 1. Start the Bot
-* Run the generated Tintumon.exe in dist folder.
+* Run the generated Tintumon.exe which is in the dist folder.
 * The bot will send a welcome message when active.

 # 🚀 Happy Ethical Hacking!